 If you made the purchase for the student (a parent’s email address is required), the parent and student will receive an email with their username and a link to login.
-(The student’s password can also be reset at that time.)
 For more information, see the How to Order & Manage Students page.

 ➨ What about the PDF downloads?
 Corresponding PDF downloads (Performance Pieces, Activity Sheets, etc.) are assigned at the end of each unit in the Lesson Book.
 The assigned PDFs may be printed at home and brought to the next lesson.
 However, many teachers prefer to do the downloading and printing themselves for all their students.
 Any teacher who has purchased a studio copy for themselves may print out the materials for lessons.
 However, the materials are to be used only with students who have purchased a level.
 (See License Terms.) (link)

 ➨ Can I download and print all the PDFs for the entire level at once?
 Yes!
 For convenience, there is a link to download all the PDFs for the entire level as one larger file.
 This link can be found on the main level page, accessed by clicking “Online Materials and Activities” (under “My Account” in the upper right of the website).
 The link also appears on each unit’s PDF Downloads section (at the bottom of each Unit Dashboard).

 ➨ When do I assign the Online Materials and Activities?
 Each level is divided into 10 units.
 All of the online materials are carefully correlated by unit with the Lesson Book.
 Whenever a student finishes a unit, you will see a direction in the Lesson Book to assign the online activities as well as the PDF downloads for that unit.